 This report contains information about Travelers.
 Travelers disclaims any duty or obligation to update such information.
 Any "forward-looking statement" is made only as of the date such information was originally prepared by Travelers and is intended to fall within the safe harbor for forward-looking information provided in the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical facts, may be forward-looking statements.
 Words such as "may," "will," "should," "likely," "anticipates," "expects," "intends," "plans," "projects," "believes," "estimates" and similar expressions are used to identify these forward-looking statements.
-These statements include, among other things, statements about our investment portfolio, new product offerings, climate-related risks and opportunities, catastrophe losses and modeling and market risk.
+These statements include, among other things, statements about our investment portfolio, our new product offerings, and our risk management, including climate-related risks and opportunities, as well as catastrophe losses and modeling.
 Results may differ materially from those expressed or implied by forward-looking statements.
 Factors that can cause results to differ materially include those described under "Forward Looking Statements" in the Corporation's most recent Form 10-K and Form 10-Qs filed with the SEC and available on our website.